Happy Days (musical)

 Happy Days is a musical with a book by Garry Marshall and music and lyrics by Paul Williams, based on the ABC television series of the same name.
-The story is set in approximately during Season 4 of the original sitcom.
+The story is set roughly during Season 4 of the original sitcom.
 The story concerns the kids' plans to save Arnold's from demolition by hosting a dance contest and wrestling match.

 Synopsis

 Act One

 It is 1959 in Milwaukee, Wisconsin and Richie Cunningham and his best friends Potsie Weber and Ralph Malph are about to graduate high school and go off to college.
 His friends and family meet at Arnold's malt shop, and, together, bid the audience welcome ("Welcome to Wisconsin").
 Arnold breaks the bad news that a construction company has plans to turn his restaurant into a mall.
 Arthur Fonzerelli (Fonzie) vows to save the day.

 The next morning, Lori Beth tells how all the other girls are getting engaged before going to college, and she wants to know why she is not.
 This is interrupted when Ralph, Potsie, and Chachi drop by.
 Chachi then informs everyone that Fonzie's former flame, Pinky Tuscadero, is coming to Milwaukee to host the dance contest.
 After Fonzie leaves, the boys start their "Dial Tones" rehearsal.
 They talk about how much they do not know about girls ("The Thing About Girls"), but rehearse anyway ("Romeo Midnight").

 Across town at the Leopard Lodge meeting ("Leopards Are We"), Howard suggests a wrestling match between the tough Malachi brothers, Fonzie's nemesis, and Fonzie.
 The Leopards promise Howard a plaque if he is able to talk Fonzie into the scheme, expecting it to bring a great deal of media coverage ("The Plaque").